sebastian89n/code-learning-hub/spring/spring-aop/README.md

   exception.
 In Spring AOP, a join point always represents a method execution.

 - Advice: Action taken by an aspect at a particular join point.
 Different types of advice include "around", "before", and "after" advice.
-(Advice types are discussed later.)
 Many AOP frameworks, including Spring, model an advice as an interceptor and maintain a chain of interceptors around the join point.

 - Pointcut: A predicate that matches join points.
 Advice is associated with a pointcut expression and runs at any join